jakubhnilicka/adminic-toolbar/README.md

     Change placement of tab
     - {id: 'commerce', primary_section_id: 'media', route_name: 'commerce.admin_commerce' }

 ## Sections in secondary toolbar

 ### How to add a new section into the secondary toolbar

-Add a new ‘secondary_sections’ section to the MODULENAME.toolbar.yml file.
+Add a new 'secondary_sections' section to the MODULENAME.toolbar.yml file.
 Add a section object with the required parameters below.
 Section ID is required.

     secondary_sections:
     - {id: 'default'}